 Below you can find various demonstrations of KonaKart working within different scenarios.
-However, we feel that the best testimonials of the power and flexibility of KonaKart are the web sites of our many customers in production; some of which can be found here.
+However, we feel that the best testimonials of the power and flexibility of KonaKart are the web sites of our customers in production.

 KonaKart eCommerce application – View Demo